-To date, a number of studies have identified and characterised the population of young BDs and VLM objects which have large discs (> 70 au; Ricci et al. 2013, 2014).
-The large discs have been imaged with the Atacama Large Millimeter/submillimeter Array (ALMA) and the Combined Array for Research in Millimeter-wave Astronomy (CARMA), and have broadband SEDs which are consistent with extended circumstellar discs (Alves de Oliveira et al. 2013).
-Additionally, their infrared colours in the 2-12 μ m and 12-70 μ m range lie in the domain of Classical T Tauri stars (Rodgers-Lee et al. 2014). van der Plas et al. (2016) surveyed 8 brown dwarf discs in Upper Scorpius and Ophiuchus with ALMA, which, being unresolved in these observations, limits the discs to being $R \lesssim 40$ au.
-Recently, Testi et al. (2016) discovered discs around BDs in the ρ Oph star-forming region with ALMA that have sharp outer edges at radii of 25 au.
+To date, a number of studies have identified and characterized the population of young BDs and VLM objects which have large discs (>70 au; Ricci et al. 2013, 2014).
+The large discs have been imaged with the Atacama Large Millimeter/submillimeter Array (ALMA) and the Combined Array for Research in Millimeter-wave Astronomy (CARMA), and have broad-band SEDs which are consistent with extended circumstellar discs (Alves de Oliveira et al. 2013).
+Additionally, their infrared colours in the 2-12 and 12-70 $\mu$ m range lie in the domain of Classical T Tauri stars (Rodgers-Lee et al. 2014). van der Plas et al. (2016) surveyed eight BD discs in Upper Scorpius and Ophiuchus with ALMA, which, being unresolved in these observations, limits the discs to being $R \lesssim 40$ au.
+Recently, Testi et al. (2016) discovered discs around BDs in the $\rho$ Oph star-forming region with ALMA that have sharp outer edges at radii of 25 au.

-However, there seems to be a population of even smaller discs: Bulger et al. (2014) present spectral energy distributions (SEDs) of a large sample of low mass members of Taurus, and mention the possibility of a 'truncated disc' population, based on a steeply declining SED from $\sim\!20\mu\mathrm{m}$ appearing to follow the Rayleigh-Jeans limit.
-Hints for small discs around VLM Objects and BDs have also been found by Hendler et al. (2017) using 63 $\mu\mathrm{m}$ continuum and [O I] observations from the PACS spectrometer in the Taurus and Chamaeleon I regions.
-Assuming disc geometry and dust properties based on T Tauri stars, they obtain from their SED modelling discs with radii between $\sim 1-80\,\mathrm{au}$.
-However they stress that further (spatially resolved) ALMA observations are needed to confirm this
+However, there seems to be a population of even smaller discs: Bulger et al. (2014) present spectral energy distributions (SEDs) of a large sample of low-mass members of Taurus, and mention the possibility of a 'truncated disc' population, based on a steeply declining SED from $\sim\!20\,\mu m$ appearing to follow the Rayleigh-Jeans limit.
+Hints for small discs around VLM Objects and BDs have also been found by Hendler et al. (2017) using 63 $\mu m$ continuum and [O I] observations from the PACS spectrometer in the Taurus and Chamaeleon I regions.
+Assuming disc geometry and dust properties based on T Tauri stars, they obtain from their SED modelling discs with radii between $\sim\!1$ and 80 au.
+However, they stress that further (spatially resolved) ALMA observations are needed to confirm this.

 Recent studies have attempted to determine the amount and properties of dust in discs around BDs or VLM stars.
 These can give important hints as to the evolution of the disc, but also the propensity for the disc to form planets.
-(Ward-Duong et al. 2018) modelled 24 BD/VLM objects in Taurus, finding a range of dust masses in the range $0.3-20\,M{\oplus}$ and an approximately linear relationship between the stellar mass and dust mass in these discs.
+Ward-Duong et al. (2018) modelled 24 BD/VLM objects in Taurus, finding a range of dust masses in the range $0.3\text{--}20\,M\oplus$ and an approximately linear relationship between the stellar mass and dust mass in these discs.
 BD discs are expected to have a smaller population of mm-size grains in comparison to discs around higher mass T Tauri stars because the radial drift velocities of these grains are higher.
-However, Pinilla et al. (2017) have examined the 3 mm continuum fluxes of three BD discs in the Taurus star forming region with the IRAM/Plateau de Bure Interferometer combined with previous studies of the 0.89 mm fluxes obtained with ALMA.
+However, Pinilla et al. (2017) have examined the 3 mm continuum fluxes of three BD discs in the Taurus star-forming region with the IRAM/Plateau de Bure Interferometer combined with previous studies of the 0.89 mm fluxes obtained with ALMA.
 They find that from millimetre spectral indices, large grains actually seem to be present in these discs.

-Greenwood et al. (2017) have recently performed thermochemical modelling of BD discs including predictions for future ALMA observations of molecular tracers such as CO, HCN and HCO+.
+Greenwood et al. (2017) have recently performed thermochemical modelling of BD discs including predictions for future ALMA observations of molecular tracers such as CO, HCN, and HCO+.
 Their models suggest that BD discs are similar to T Tauri discs and that similar (thermochemical) diagnostics can be used.
-Interestingly, Bayo et al. (2017) find from recent ALMA Band 6 continuum observations of the disc around the even lower-mass object OTS44 ($M \sim 6-17 M{\text{jup}}$) that it also possesses a disc and even falls onto a power-law relation between stellar mass and dust disc mass.
+Interestingly, Bayo et al. (2017) find from recent ALMA Band 6 continuum observations of the disc around the even lower mass object OTS44